salar-shdk/NiaPy/docs/developer_guide/contributing.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the `/code_of_conduct`.
+This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/NiaOrg/NiaPy/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to
 <niapy.organization@gmail.com>.